Order Journeys

 Order Delivered

-Each shipment of the order will be described by its own journey, which allows you to keep track of multi-shipment orders well.
+Each shipment of the order will be described by its own journey, which allows you to keep track of multi-shipment orders as well.
 A single shipment can also have multiple journeys, which allows you to define one journey that is presented for the end-customer, one for triggering notifications, and one for statistical purposes, etc.

 Milestones